Changing trade patterns render TDAP irrelevant: FPCCI body chief

 -

-Changing trade patterns render TDAP irrelevant: FPCCI body chiefFebruary 04, 2017Print : National
+Changing trade patterns render TDAP irrelevant: FPCCI body chiefFebruary 04, 2017Print : Peshawar

 PESHAWAR: The Trade Development Authority of Pakistan (TDAP) has lost its relevance because of the country’s changing export base.